1. Introduction

 (i) the circumstances are so urgent as to require the solicitor to do so; and

-(ii) the dealing would not be unfair to the opponent’s client;
+(ii) the substance of the communication would not be unfair to the opponent’s client;

-33.1.3 the substance of the dealing is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom; or
+33.1.3 the communication is solely to enquire whether the other party or parties to a matter are represented and, if so, by whom; or

-33.1.4 there is notice of the solicitor’s intention to communicate with the other party or parties, but the other practitioner has failed, after a reasonable time, to reply and there is reasonable basis for proceeding with contact.
+33.1.4 there is notice of the solicitor’s intention to communicate with the other party or parties, but the other practitioner has failed, after a reasonable time, to reply and there is reasonable basis for proceeding with the communication.

 Rule 33, also referred to as the ‘no contact rule’, reflects the common law.